pretix/pretix-docs/docs/tutorial/continuous-operation/products.md

     If you are selling products with a 0% tax rate (such as [gift cards](../../guides/gift-cards.md)), you still need to create a 0% tax rule first.
     For more information, see our guide on [creating tax rules](../../guides/taxes.md#creating-tax-rules).

-Once we have done that, we are going to click the :btn:Save: button.
+Once we have done so, we are going to click the :btn:Save: button.

 ### Discount ticket